wdporter/i-am-that-vuepress/55-give-up-all-and-you-gain-all/readme.md

 **Q:**&ensp;So there is no way to gain detachment?

 **M:**&ensp;There is nothing to gain.
 Abandon all imaginings and know yourself as you are.
 Self-knowledge is detachment.
-All craving is due to a sense of i nsufficiency.
+All craving is due to a sense of insufficiency.
 When you know that you lack nothing, that all there is is you and yours, desire ceases.

 **Q:**&ensp;To know myself must I practise awareness?